erkaminski/mental-health-workplace-ml/README.md

 - ROC AUC ≈ 0.80

 Key observations:

 - mental health interfering with work is the strongest signal
 - access to care options and benefits matters
-- workplace openness plays a role in treatment-seeking behavior
+- workplace openness also plays a role

 ---

 ## ▶️ How to Run